 The National Park Service protects areas used for recreation also.
 At the convergence of the Pecos River, the Rio Grande, and the Devils River, the Amistad reservoir offers boating and fishing, along with birdwatching and even hiking trails for pictographs, ancient stone pictures.

 Located at 10477 Highway 90W, Del Rio in South Texas.
 Open 24-hours a day and 365 days year.
 The Amistad NRA Visitor Center is open Monday to Saturday from 8 a.m. to 4:30 p.m.
-Free though $4 a day to launch your boat.
+Free to enter though it’s $4 a day to launch your boat.

 Lake Meredith National Recreation Area